fieldtrip/website/tutorial/distributedcomputing.md

     cfg.layout = 'CTF151_helmet.mat';
     ft_multiplotER(cfg, avgFC, avgFIC, avgIC)

-This way you can distribute your custom function (e.g. see below) along with the input and output parameters.
+This way you can distribute your custom function (e.g., see below) along with the input and output parameters.

     function preproc_timelock_planar(cfg1, cfg2, cfg3, cfg4, outputfile)